Athens: Acropolis, Parthenon & Acropolis Museum Guided Tour

 The Walk Begins: From the South Slope of the Acropolis

 Once you meet your guide, you’ll head up from the south slope, setting the tone for a leisurely exploration.
-The pace is deliberately relaxed, which is perfect for soaking in the sights and listening to stories.
+The pace is deliberately relaxed, which is great for soaking in the sights and listening to stories.

 The Monuments and Their Stories